Early Christianity: Carthage

 Carthage, in the Roman province of Africa, south of the Mediterranean from Rome, gave the early church the Latin fathers Tertullian (c.
 120 – c.
 220) and Cyprian (d.
 258).
-Carthage fell to Islam in 698.
+Carthage fell to Islam in 698 AD.

 The Church of Carthage thus was to the Early African church what the Church of Rome was to the Catholic Church in Italy.
 The archdiocese used the African Rite, a variant of the Western liturgical rites in Latin language, possibly a local use of the primitive Roman Rite.
 Famous figures include Saint Perpetua, Saint Felicitas, and their Companions (died c.
 203), Tertullian (c.
 155–240), Cyprian (c.
 200–258), Caecilianus (floruit 311), Saint Aurelius (died 429), and Eugenius of Carthage (died 505).
 Tertullian and Cyprian are considered Latin Church Fathers of the Latin Church.
 Tertullian, a theologian of part Berber descent, was instrumental in the development of trinitarian theology, and was the first to apply Latin language extensively in his theological writings.
 As such, Tertullian has been called "the father of Latin Christianity" and "the founder of Western theology".
-Carthage remained an important center of Christianity until 698, hosting several councils of Carthage.
+Carthage remained an important center of Christianity until 698, hosting several councils.

 Southern Gaul

-Amphithéâtre des Trois-Gaules, in Lyon.
+Amphithéâtre des Trois-Gaules in Lyon.
 The pole in the arena is a memorial to the people killed during the persecution.

 The Mediterranean coast of France and the Rhone valley, then part of Roman Gallia Narbonensis, were early centers of Christianity.
 Major Christian communities were found in Arles, Avignon, Vienne, Lyon, and Marseille (the oldest city in France).
 The Persecution in Lyon occurred in 177.
 The Apostolic Father Irenaeus from Smyrna of Anatolia was Bishop of Lyon near the end of the 2nd century and he claimed Saint Pothinus was his predecessor.
 The Council of Arles in 314 is considered a forerunner of the ecumenical councils.
 The Ephesine theory attributes the Gallican Rite to Lyon.